๐ŸงฌAP Biology

 Why This Matters

-Protein synthesis is the central mechanism connecting genotype to phenotype—it's how the information stored in DNA actually becomes functional molecules that drive every cellular process.
-On the AP Biology exam, you're being tested on your understanding of information flow, molecular recognition, and cellular compartmentalization.
-The exam loves to ask how mutations at different steps affect the final protein, why certain steps occur in specific cellular locations, and how cells regulate gene expression through this pathway.
+Protein synthesis is the central mechanism connecting genotype to phenotype.
+It's how the information stored in DNA actually becomes functional molecules that drive every cellular process.
+On the AP Biology exam, you're tested on your understanding of information flow, molecular recognition, and cellular compartmentalization.
+The exam frequently asks how mutations at different steps affect the final protein, why certain steps occur in specific cellular locations, and how cells regulate gene expression through this pathway.

 Information Transfer: From DNA to RNA